gdubicki/ets/README.md

            minutes follow with two digits each and no delimiter between them (common form for RFC 822 date headers).

-     %%    is replaced by `%'.
+     %%    is replaced by ‘%’.

 SEE ALSO
      ts(1), strftime(3)

 HISTORY
-     The name ets comes from "enhanced ts",referring to moreutils ts(1).
+     The name ets comes from “enhanced ts”,referring to moreutils ts(1).

 AUTHORS
      Zhiming Wang <i@zhimingwang.org>
      and Contributors

-                                  May 1, 2024
+                                 March 2, 2025
 ```

 <!-- end manpage -->